RADAR-base/radar-commons-android/plugins/radar-android-phone-audio-input/README.md

 <img src="assets/images/audio_input_plugin/playback_exit_alert.jpg" width="200px"   alt="playback_exit_alert"/>
 <br>
 4. After stopping the recording, an alert dialog will appear with three options: play the recorded audio, send it directly without playing, or discard it.
-   - If you click **Play**, you will be redirected to a new fragment for listening to the last recorded audio.
+   - If you click Play, you will be redirected to a new fragment for listening to the last recorded audio.
 Here, you can review the recording and send it after listening.